Projects of DRDO: Shipboard electronic countermeasure

 Defence Laboratory at Jodhpur developed Short Range Chaff Rocket (SRCR), Medium Range Chaff Rocket (MRCR) and Long Range Chaff Rocket (LRCR) as part of passive expendable electronic countermeasure technology for the Indian Navy as per their qualitative requirement.
 The trials were successfully completed in the Arabian Sea as of April 2021.
 Unlike other systems, it uses much less quantity of chaff material as decoy for incoming missiles making it useful for longer duration use.
 The technology was already cleared for mass production by Indian private-sector industries.

+Medium Range-Microwave Obscurant Chaff Rocket

+Specialized fibers with a diameter of a few microns that exhibit distinctive microwave obscuration capabilities have been developed by Defense Laboratory.
+It reduces radar detection by obscuring radar signals and can form a microwave shield over platforms and assets.

+Microwave Obscurant Chaff (MOC) is carried on a medium range chaff rocket.
+When the rocket is fired, it creates a microwave obscurant cloud that spreads over a big enough region and lasts long enough to provide an effective defense against adversaries using radio frequency seekers.

+Phase-I trials of Medium Range-Microwave Obscurant Chaff Rocket (MR-MOCR) were successfully carried out from Indian Navy ships, proving the persistence and blooming of the MOC cloud around naval ships.
+The Indian Navy has verified and validated the Radar Cross Section (RCS) reduction of an aerial target up to ninety percent in Phase-II trials.
+On June 26, 2024, MR-MOCR was successfully transferred to the Indian Navy by DRDO after meeting all qualifying requirements.

 Other projects

 These have included indigenisation of various components (for instance, adsorbent material for submarines, radar components, naval ship signature reduction efforts and materials technology).
 DRDO has played a significant role in the development of warship grade steel in India and its productionisation.
 DRDO has also assisted private industry in developing EW trainers, ship simulators for training and health monitoring systems for onboard equipment.
 Other equipment for the Navy includes underwater telephone sets, and VLF communication equipment, for the Navy's submarines.
 DRDO's IRDE has also developed optronic fire control systems for the Navy's and the Coast Guard's ships.